AdobeDocs/analytics-platform.en/help/components/exports/manage-export-locations.md

 By default, all users in the organization can create accounts and edit accounts they create in your Customer Journey Analytics environment, as described in [configure cloud export accounts](/help/components/exports/cloud-export-accounts.md).

 You can restrict users from creating accounts.
 When you do, users can still use any accounts they have already created, but they can no longer edit them.
-You can delete accounts that users have created, as described in [Delete an account](#delete-an-account).
+You can delete accounts that users have created, as described in [Delete an account](#delete-accounts).

 To restrict all users from creating and editing accounts:

 1. In Customer Journey Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Exports]**, then select the [!UICONTROL **Admin settings**] tab.

-1. In the [!UICONTROL **Locations accounts**] section, deselect the option, [!UICONTROL **Allow users to create and manage location accounts**].
+1. In the [!UICONTROL **Location accounts**] section, deselect the option, [!UICONTROL **Allow users to create and manage location accounts**].

 1. Select [!UICONTROL **Save**].

-1. (Optional) Delete any accounts that users have created that you no longer want them to use, as described in [Delete an account](#delete-an-account).
+1. (Optional) Delete any accounts that users have created that you no longer want them to use, as described in [Delete an account](#delete-accounts).

 ### Configure whether users can create and edit locations

 By default, all users in the organization can create locations and edit locations they create in your Customer Journey Analytics environment, as described in [configure cloud export locations](/help/components/exports/cloud-export-locations.md).

 You can restrict users from creating locations.
 When you do, users can still use any locations they have already created, but they can no longer edit them.
-You can delete locations that users have created, as described in [Delete locations](#delete-a-location).
+You can delete locations that users have created, as described in [Delete locations](#delete-locations).

 To restrict all users from creating and editing locations:

-1. In Customer Journey Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Eports]**, then select the [!UICONTROL **Admin settings**] tab.
+1. In Customer Journey Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Exports]**, then select the [!UICONTROL **Admin settings**] tab.

 1. In the [!UICONTROL **Locations**] section, deselect the option, [!UICONTROL **Allow users to create and manage locations**].

 1. Select [!UICONTROL **Save**].

-1. (Optional) Delete any locations that users have created that you no longer want them to use, as described in [Delete a location](#delete-a-location).
+1. (Optional) Delete any locations that users have created that you no longer want them to use, as described in [Delete a location](#delete-locations).

-### Limit which accounts types users can create and use
+### Limit which account types users can create and use

 You can limit the account types users see in the following circumstances: